anyscale/templates/templates/fine-tune-llama2/README.md

 - (Optional) Replace the contents in `./data/test.jsonl` with your own test data if any.
 - (Optional) Add special token in `./data/tokens.json` if any.

-Use the same command to training with your own data.
+Use the same command to train with your own data.

 ------